boustrophedon/extrasafe/README.md

 # Why?

 So you can be extra safe.
-Suppose your program has a dependency with an undiscovered RCE lurking somewhere: extrasafe allows you to partially hedge against that by disabling access to functionality you don't need.
+Suppose your program has a dependency with an undiscovered RCE lurking somewhere: extrasafe allows you to partially hedge against that by disabling access to functionality and files you don't need.

 ## Specific examples of vulnerabilities that could avoid exploitation with seccomp (looking for contributions!)